 Level of Security

-A key feature of rabbi trusts is that the assets are subject to the claims of the employer’s creditors at all times.
-In the event of an insolvency, the employer’s creditors will have access to all trust assets, including NQDP participants.
+A key feature of Rabbi Trusts is that the assets are subject to the claims of the employer’s creditors at all times.
+In the event of insolvency, the employer’s creditors will have access to all trust assets, including NQDP participants.
 If insolvency or bankruptcy occurs, plan participants will have to stand in line with other employer creditors.